nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 ## Common Terminology

-- _Node_ - a node is the individual item/data that make up the data structure.
+- _Node_ - A node is the individual item/data that makes up the data structure
-- _Root_ - The root is the first/top `Node` in a tree
+- _Root_ - The root is the first/top `Node` in the tree
-- _Left Child_ - The node that is positioned to the left of the root
+- _Left Child_ - The node that is positioned to the left of a root or node
-- _Right Child_ - The node that is positioned to the right of the root
+- _Right Child_ - The node that is positioned to the right of a root or node
-- _Edge_ - The edge in a tree is the link between two nodes
+- _Edge_ - The edge in a tree is the link between a parent and child node
-- _Leaf_ - A leaf is the node that does not contain either a left child or a right child node.
+- _Leaf_ - A leaf is a node that does not contain any children
-- _Height_ - The height of a tree is determined by the number of edges from the root to the bottommost node.
+- _Height_ - The height of a tree is determined by the number of edges from the root to the bottommost node

 ### Sample Tree